-2.05.042 Ex Parte Communications to the Hearings Officer
+2.05.170 Ex Parte Communications to the Hearings Officer

-The hearings officer shall place on the record a statement of the substance of any written or oral ex parte communication on a fact in issue made to the officer during the pendency of the proceeding.
-Parties shall, upon request, be given a reasonable opportunity to rebut such ex parte communications.
-[Rule No. 81-5; Ord.
-82-137, Sec.
-7.]
+The hearings officer must place on the record a statement of the substance of any written or oral ex parte communication on a fact in issue made to the officer during the pendency of the proceeding.
+Upon request, a party must be given a reasonable opportunity to rebut any ex parte communications.